alkem-io/alkemio/docs/technical-design.md

     *   The initiative is still learning and evolving, so it is deemed prudent to avoid establishing long term dependencies that may not be the right choice.
 *   **Regulated value (e.g. money) out of band i.e. via familiar channels / units**
     *   In case the platform should enable the transfer of regulated value then a whole range of obligations fall on any organization deploying a Alkemio instance - e.g. KYC, AML, insurance etc.
-    *   It is worth noting that the Host Organization for a Hub could later play a role in this scenario as facilitator of the regulated value exchange e.g. hold money in escrow for stakeholders + then pay parties based on signals from the platform that a Project has completed successfully
+    *   It is worth noting that the Host Organization for a Space could later play a role in this scenario as facilitator of the regulated value exchange e.g. hold money in escrow for stakeholders + then pay parties based on signals from the platform that a Project has completed successfully
 *   **Formalise Trust**
     *   This implies making explicit how agreements are made between actors of the platform, and how the representation of those interactions can be trusted.
     *   The shared context gives a base of understanding, defining the change to be achieved.
 For Users or Organizations joining a Challenge they can then as part of the application process confirm that they agree to any particular terms / agreements that are used by the parties collaborating around that Challenge.
 *   **Simple to operate**
     *   The platform should be easy to configure, deploy and run - also implying that the number of external dependencies needs to be very carefully managed.

-It is worth noting that some of these choices, especially regarding having an Organization in the Hub Host role for facilitating Challenges, is made in the context of getting a first version of Alkemio deployable.
-The expectation is fully that these aspects can be decentralised as the platform and wider context within which it is used matures - and indeed the architecture is set up to ensure that this is feasible in an incremental manner.
+It is worth noting that some of these choices, especially regarding having an Organization in the Space Host role for facilitating Challenges, is made in the context of getting a first version of Alkemio deployable.
+The expectation is fully that these posts can be decentralised as the platform and wider context within which it is used matures - and indeed the architecture is set up to ensure that this is feasible in an incremental manner.

 # Logical Data Model